samsuh/2026-journal/README.md

 # 2026-journal

+## 7/9/26 - Thursday
+- Check horn function during daytime when honking horn wouldnt be crazy.
+Decide if i want a new horn or not.
+- place order for license light and possibly new horn. also get wrench adapter to use my 3/8 torque wrench on the 1/2 inch cassette tool.

 ## 7/8/26 - Wednesday
 - DONE ~~Powerlifting at 1pm~~
 - going to check out map giant with E